SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 Next, **one-hot encoding** was applied to categorical variables like `shot_type` and `previous_event_name`.
 Since these variables have no ordinal relationship between categories, one-hot encoding ensures that each type is treated as an independent feature.

-After building a simple XGBoost model using only `distance_to_net` and `shot_angle` in the previous section, I extended the model by incorporating all engineered features — such as rebound indicators, speed, time since last event, and shot angle change.
+After building a simple XGBoost model using only `distance_to_net` and `shot_angle` in the previous section, We extended the model by incorporating all engineered features — such as rebound indicators, speed, time since last event, and shot angle change.
-To further improve the model’s predictive performance, I performed **hyperparameter tuning** using `RandomizedSearchCV` over a broad parameter space.
+To further improve the model’s predictive performance, we performed **hyperparameter tuning** using `RandomizedSearchCV` over a broad parameter space.
 The parameters explored included:
 - the number of estimators (`n_estimators`),
 - maximum tree depth (`max_depth`),